chadalanevans/saas-interview-challenge1/README.md

 - "How might this project be scaled?"

     **Worker Service** - It depends on the requirements on what kind of workers need to be run and where the system could be hosted.
 If the workers tasks aren't too long and AWS is an option then using Lambda for the workers could be a good idea.
 Having the worker_service launch the jobs as containers in a kubernetes or swarm cluster could be another approach.
 Additionally the definition of work could be extended to include a platform variable.
-Then maybe certain jobs are launched via different channels where there might be a worker_service listening that can run a task on a GPU enabled host
+Then maybe certain jobs based on the variable are launched via different channels where there might be a worker_service listening that can run a task on a GPU enabled host for example.
+Other tasks could still be run on a generic host.

     **Job Service** - Multiple instances of the service could be run behind a load balancer or as a service in something like Kubernetes or Cloud Foundry.